THE SILVER GULL PLAY AWARD 2020

 The Park by Simon Thomson

-Congratulations to the playwrights, and we look forward to hearing excerpts at the awards night in mid-October (date TBA), when the winner will be announced.
+Congratulations to the playwrights, and we look forward to hearing excerpts at the gala awards night on Monday 19 October, when the winner will be announced.

 Established in 2015 and sponsored by The Buzz from Sydney, The Silver Gull Play Award is an important literary prize for new theatrical writing by a playwright resident in New South Wales.
 A list of previous winners and shortlisted plays is located at the bottom of the page.